human-nature-lab/trellis-app/README.md

-# Trellis Interview
+# Trellis APP

-> The trellis SPA for conducting interviews
+> The Trellis SPA for conducting administered interviews.

 ## Releasing

 ### Mobile
-- Before building a mobile release the keystore will need to be downloaded from [Google Drive](https://drive.google.com/drive/folders/1iI-UfnBcPngQg-Qf2EiKLsP51TuBOvZT?usp=sharing) ("trellis-web.jks")
+- Before building a mobile release for the first time the keystore will need to be created.
+This keystore must be reused with each subsequent signed release.
+More information about APK signing and keystores can be found [here](https://developer.android.com/studio/publish/app-signing).
+  - `keytool -genkey -v -keystore trellis-keystore.jks -alias alias_name -keyalg RSA -keysize 2048 -validity 10000`
 - Cordova will need to be installed globally for this step. `npm i -g cordova@8.1.2`

 #### Android